Varshini-svnit/RL_based_Personalized_Health_recommendation/README.md

 # RL-Based Personalized Health Recommendation System

-An adaptive healthcare recommendation framework that integrates Reinforcement Learning, Thompson Sampling, Kalman Filtering, and probabilistic LLM-based filtering to generate personalized health interventions and improve decision-making under uncertainty.
+A hybrid reinforcement learning approach which uses reinforcement learning, Thompson sampling, Kalman filtering, and probabilistic filtering using language models (LLMs) for generating personalized health interventions.

 ---

 ## Overview

-This project explores the application of Reinforcement Learning and probabilistic filtering techniques in personalized healthcare recommendation systems.
-The framework combines adaptive bandit-based learning with LLM-assisted filtering to enhance recommendation quality, stability, and personalization.
+This project looks at the implementation of RL, and probabilistic filtering methods for personalized healthcare recommendation systems.
+It aims to combine adaptive bandit learning method with the use of LLMs for better recommendations.

 ---

 ## Key Features

-- Thompson Sampling for adaptive intervention selection
+- Thompson Sampling adaptive algorithm for intervention selection
-- Kalman Filter-based reward estimation and noise reduction
+- Reward estimation through Kalman Filters
-- Probabilistic LLM filtering for improved recommendation reliability
+- Use of probabilistic filtering based on LLMs for reliable recommendations
-- Personalized healthcare recommendation generation
+- Generating personalized healthcare recommendations
-- Experimental evaluation and performance visualization
+- Performance analysis and visualization

 ---